Hope everyone is enjoying the weekend so far. Today I want us to saddle up for adventure, action, tears, and laughter with this 1969 Western.

 The music stays in your head, as do several scenes such as the final shootout, Mattie finding Chaney by the river, the shootout inside the hut and the snake pit scene.
 There is some stunning scenery to behold too.

-Darby is perhaps too old to be playing a teenager, but she gives Mattie so much strength, courage and heart that you believe her in the role.
-I also think she conveys the reality that young people back then had no choice but to grow up quick, they became adults before their time.
+A long held criticism of this film is that Darby is perhaps too old to be playing a teenager.
+I can see why some people think that, but I think that she gives Mattie so much strength, courage, and heart that you believe her in the role.
+I also think she conveys the reality that young people back then had no choice but to grow up quick, they became adults long before their time.

-I don’t think Campbell is as bad in his role as some people have made out over the years.
+I also don’t think that Campbell is as bad in his role as some people have made out over the years.
 I think he’s quite funny in places too.

 Any other fans of this?
 If you’ve never seen it, I hope you check it out sometime.